 Seems there is a problem with consul-alerts and AWS-SNS, I'm still investigating it, however with Slack there is no problem as you can see with the screenshot attached.

-#9 Updated by Marcelo Araujo almost 3 years ago
+#9 Updated by Marcelo Araujo over 3 years ago

 - Status changed from Screened to Needs Developer Review

 - Assignee changed from Marcelo Araujo to William Grzybowski

 Address the issues spotted in the pre-review: Remove redundant file.close() as well as the name CONSUL in the logger().

 Thanks for the review.
 Could you double check it again?

 #14 Updated by Nick Wolff about 3 years ago

 - QA Status Test Fails FreeNAS added